-Generic Name: fluticasone inhalation (Pronunciation: floo TIK a zone)
+Generic Name: fluticasone inhalation

-- What is fluticasone inhalation (Flovent Diskus)?
+- What is fluticasone inhalation?

-- How should I use fluticasone inhalation (Flovent Diskus)?
+- How should I use fluticasone inhalation?

-- What happens if I miss a dose (Flovent Diskus)?
+- What happens if I miss a dose?

-- What happens if I overdose (Flovent Diskus)?
+- What happens if I overdose?

 - Where can I get more information?

-What is fluticasone inhalation (Flovent Diskus)?
+What is fluticasone inhalation?

 Fluticasone may also be used for purposes not listed in this medication guide.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 - weakness, tired feeling, nausea, vomiting, feeling like you might pass out;

-- blurred vision, eye pain, or seeing halos around lights;
+- blurred vision, tunnel vision, eye pain, or seeing halos around lights;

-- worsening asthma symptoms.
+- worsening of your asthma symptoms;

-Less serious side effects may include:
+Common side effects may include:

 - white patches or sores inside your mouth or on your lips;

-- hoarseness or deepened voice.
+- headache; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.